 The Day Led Zeppelin Played Their Last Concert With John Bonham

-Two weeks before the Berlin show, on June 27 in Nuremburg, Germany, Led Zeppelin were forced to stop their show after just three songs when Bonham was rushed to the hospital after suffering what was reported as food poisoning but rumored to instead be the result of a blackout.
+Led Zeppelin had been forced to stop after just three songs on June 27 in Nuremburg, when Bonham was rushed to the hospital after suffering what was reported as food poisoning but rumored to instead be the result of a blackout.

-A North American tour, which, like the European jaunt, was to see the band trimming some of the excess soloing and pageantry of previous expeditions, was scheduled to begin in October.
+As with the European jaunt, a North American tour scheduled to begin in October was to see the band trimming some of the excess soloing and pageantry of previous expeditions.
 But on Sept.
 24, after reportedly drinking 40 measures of vodka during a 12-hour period on a rehearsal day, Bonham went to bed at Page's house and was found dead the following morning.

 A few months later, on Dec.
 4, 1980, the group issued a statement declaring they would be breaking up as a result of Bonham's passing.
 The surviving members have reunited only a few times since then, including short sets at Live Aid in 1985 and the 40th anniversary concert for Atlantic Records in 1988.
-Most recently, they performed a full-scale show on Dec.
-10, 2007, in London that was captured on the Celebration Day concert film that was released in 2012.
+More recently, they performed a full-scale show on Dec.
+10, 2007, in London that was captured on Celebration Day, a concert film released in 2012.

 Although the image above is taken from a show a few days prior, you can see photographs, the complete set list, ticket stubs and other memorabilia from Led Zeppein's final show at their official website.